okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/ie-limitations/main/index.md

 ## Okta Sign-In Widget upgrade

-For Identity Engine, some specific objects that were previously in the widget configuration are no longer supported and must be removed.
+For Identity Engine, some specific objects that were previously in the Sign-In Widget configuration are no longer supported and must be removed.
 Also, specific feature flags aren't supported when you upgrade the widget and must be removed from `features` in the JSON code.
 See [Upgrade your Okta Sign-In Widget](/docs/guides/oie-upgrade-sign-in-widget/main/) for a comprehensive list of configuration and feature changes.